LinkedIn Marketing: The Giraffe Guide

 What are Lead Gen Forms?

-Lead gen forms come with sponsored content.
-The forms help accumulate LinkedIn users’ profile data that’ll help businesses target and find individuals who are interested in their product or service by pre-filling all the answers with their details.
-LinkedIn state that, ‘Lead Gen Forms, advertisers can collect leads at conversion rates that typically outperform the LinkedIn benchmark’.
+Lead gen forms are pre-filled forms for your ads.
+The forms help accumulate LinkedIn users’ profile data that’ll aid in targeting and finding individuals who are interested in their product or service by pre-filling all the answers with their details.
+LinkedIn state that, “Lead Gen Forms, advertisers can collect leads at conversion rates that typically outperform the LinkedIn benchmark”.
 They can be an extremely beneficial addition to your promotion if your business wants to collect leads.
-The lead gen forms are available on both mobile and desktop versions of LinkedIn and at no extra cost!
-They can also be added to Sponsored InMail ads and campaigns.
-More quality leads hopefully equal more quality business connections!
+The lead gen forms are available on both mobile and desktop versions of LinkedIn.

 Advertising Tips and Best Practice